lucagrb/ALFOSC-quickred/README.md

 Future improvements will concern detailed parameters of apall, and likely improve the structure of the code (maybe writing it in a "pythonic way")

-I acknowledge the support and discussions with Charlotte Angus, Christa Gall and Daniele B. Malesani.
+I acknowledge the support and discussions with Charlotte Angus, Christa Gall, Anne Noer Kolborg and Daniele B. Malesani.